MutteshwarGowda/PortfolioInsights-API/README.md

-# Investment Metrics - Portfolio Insights
+# IwMetrics - Portfolio Insights

 A .NET Core Web API that allows users to manage investment portfolios and share insights with others.